What we offer

 Why choose us

 P A Safety Management Limited has the necessary skills, knowledge, experience, training and organisational capability to fulfil the role of Principal Designer as set out in the Construction (Design and Management) Regulations 2015.
 We have been accredited by the Association of Project Safety (APS) as a Corporate Member.
 We have demonstrated by assessment our competence in terms of the Construction (Design and Management) Regulations 2015 as a Principal Designer Practice.
-We have offices based in London and Cambridge but our services are UK-wide.
+We are based in Cambridge with extensive experience in London but our services are UK-wide.